Yolantele/MakersBnB/README.md

 ```

-As an owner
+As an Owner
 So that I can rent out multiple properties,
-I want to add multiple properties
+I want to list multiple properties

-As an owner
+As an Owner
 So that I can put the right information
 I want to add name, short description and price per night

-As an owner
-So that I manage my property bookings
-I want to post range of available dates

 As an Owner
+So that I can better manage my property bookings
+I want to post a range of available dates

+As an Owner
-so that I can manage my bookings
+so that I can better manage my bookings
-I want my space listed until I confirm travellers request
+I want my property be available until I confirm travellers request

-Traveler
 As a traveler
 So that I don’t make the wrong booking
-I want to see if space is already booked on a certain date
+I want to see only available properties on a certain date

 ```